Sandgate | Explore Brisbane's bayside beach

 The Sandgate to Shorncliffe bayside walk is a wonderful experience, offering numerous sights along the route.
 The Shorncliffe section of this coastal path spans approximately 2.5 kilometres, with the Sandgate portion extending a bit further.
 You can begin your walk at any location along Flinders Parade and pause whenever you find the ideal breakfast venue.

 For those who love walking, continue on to Brighton.
-Just before reaching the Hornibrook Bridge, you'll find a charming picnic area, along with numerous cafes and water stations for you and your four-legged companions.
+Just before Hornibrook Bridge, there’s a picnic area plus several cafes and water stations for you and your pets.

 Kitesurfing, windsurfing, or stand-up paddleboarding

-Sandgate offers a variety of experiences for both thrill-seekers and those looking for tranquility.
+Sandgate offers a variety of experiences for both thrill-seekers and those looking for tranquillity.
 When the wind is strong, it’s the perfect spot for windsurfing and kitesurfing.
-Surf Connect Wind and Kitesurfing School is conveniently situated at Sandgate Beach, providing equipment rentals and lessons.
-You can find them at 170 Flinders Parade, with operating hours from 11am to 5pm Tuesday to Friday, and from 9am on weekends.
+Surf Connect Wind and Kitesurfing School at Sandgate Beach offers equipment rentals and lessons.
+They’re located at 170 Flinders Parade and open 11am–5pm Tuesday to Friday, and from 9am on weekends.

 Tee off at Sandgate Golf Club

-If you want a beautiful game of golf at good prices, Sandgate Golf Club is for you.
+For an affordable, beautiful game of golf, head to Sandgate Golf Club.
 This course started in 1921 and is one of Brisbane’s oldest community golf clubs.
 The course is surrounded by the waterways of Cabbage Tree Creek and Moreton Bay.

 The club welcomes everyone from Sunday to Friday and after 3pm on Saturdays.
 It is only 16 kilometres from the CBD and a short walk from Shorncliffe station.